oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 To run RCU to create the schemas in the database, you can use commands like those below.
-The connection string needs to match the Kubernetes service name, port and Oracle Database service name that you chose earlier.
-If you followed the example as-is, then the connection string shown here will be correct.
+The connection string needs to match the Kubernetes service name, port, and Oracle Database service name that you chose earlier.
+If you followed the example as is, then the connection string shown here will be correct.
 If you put the database in a different namespace, you will need to add the namespace after the Kubernetes service name.
-For example, if you put the database in a namespace called `dbns` then your connection string would be `soadb.dbns:1521/soapdb.my.domain.com`.
+For example, if you put the database in a namespace called `dbns`, then your connection string would be `soadb.dbns:1521/soapdb.my.domain.com`.
-You samples that we will use later to create the domain assume that the RCU prefix is `SOA1`.
-If you change the prefix, you will also need to change the scripts used later to create the SOA domain.
+Your samples that you will use later to create the domain assume that the RCU prefix is `SOA1`.
+If you change the prefix, then you will also need to change the scripts used later to create the SOA domain.